berlioz-the/berlioz/docs/cli.md

 Sets the number of running instances for a service on a local workstation.

-## local unprovision
+## local stop

-Terminates services on a local workstation.
+Terminates running clusters on a local workstation.

-Optionally, a single cluster can be specified to undeploy a single cluster only.
+Optionally, a single cluster can be specified to terminate a specified cluster only.

 ## login